 If you’re having a hard time getting things done, it’s worth asking yourself if there’s simply too much on your plate.
 If that’s the case, can you ask for help?
 Can you delegate?
 If you can offload a few tasks to your colleagues and partner, you may find that your to-do list feels a lot more manageable — and that you no longer have any issues getting things done.

-While it can be frustrating to feel like you just don’t have the motivation to get things done, a few simple tweaks to your routine and mindset could be all it takes to make a change.
+While it can be frustrating to feel like you just don’t have the motivation to get things done, a few simple tweaks to your routine, an extra 15 minutes, and a different mindset could be all it takes to make a change — and help you feel a lot better, too.

 Looking for more great content?
 Here are 8 ways to get your mind off of something you can’t stop thinking about.